 There are many outdoor activities to enjoy, but the following make for a great place to start:

-“The Galápagos Islands are quite regulated, so you will need some sort of guide,” says Kelsey Wenger, REI Adventures program manager for Latin America.
+“The Galápagos Islands are quite regulated, so you will need some sort of guide,” says Kelsey Wenger, REI Adventures program manager.
 “One of the hikes you can do is to the top of [the Sierra Negra Volcano] on Isabela.
 It’s incredible.”

 Guides may take you to hike on the Sierra Negra Volcano on Isabela Island, which offers gorgeous views of the world’s second largest caldera (according to the Galápagos Conservancy).
 While visiting the volcano, tourists can also walk on relatively a recent lava flow at Volcan Chico, a fissure of a parasitic cone that erupted 40 years ago.